 WECA plan on running three Calls to establish projects that can deliver against the ESF and WECA funding requirements.
 Details of the Call are listed below.

-Projects & Bids sought: Open call seeking a Backbone Service and wide range of project proposals that support the ESF priority referenced in Background Information section above, see Call brief for specific details.
+Projects & Bids sought: Open call seeking a Core Delivery Service and wide range of project proposals that support the ESF priority referenced in Background Information section above, see Call brief for specific details.

 Status: Pending, not yet open